Connect with others who understand.

 Poor Treatment Adherence

 People with a deep fear of injections are more likely to refuse or delay necessary health care interventions.
-This can include consistently taking their biologics for HS.
+This fear can make it harder to stick to their biologic treatment for HS.
 The risks of poor HS treatment adherence include worse symptoms and treatment outcomes.
-Overcoming your fear of injections may help you take your medications more consistently, which could improve the way your treatment works and how HS affects you.
+Overcoming your fear of injections may help you take your medications more consistently, which could improve the way your treatment works and your quality of life.

 Follow-Up Care

-HS can be a treatment-intensive condition, often requiring many health care provider visits to diagnose, treat, and manage it over the long term.
-If you’re living with HS, chances are that blood will eventually be drawn (and needles involved).
+HS can be a treatment-intensive condition, often requiring many visits to doctors.
+If you’re living with this skin disease, chances are that blood will eventually be drawn (and needles involved).
 This is especially true if you’re on a biologic that requires regular follow-up testing and monitoring to make sure the treatment is working well.

 Knowledge Is Power: Understanding Your Fear

 If you have a fear of needles, you’re not alone.
-Around 20 percent to 30 percent of adults are afraid of needles.
+Around 25 percent of adults are afraid of needles, and the prevalence of needle fear is even higher in younger people.
 If your needle aversion is a barrier to your health and to adding a biologic to your HS regimen, it’s a good idea to overcome your fear of injections.

 The good news is, for most people, overcoming the fear of injections is doable, even for those with trypanophobia, the extreme fear of medical procedures involving needles.
 You can find a wide array of tools and strategies to help you overcome your fear of injections.
 Knowledge can boost confidence, which can decrease fear.
 Maybe getting to the core of your fear and understanding it better can help you overcome it.